 The weather insurance policy was customized to each of the four project regions (Lilongwe North, Kasungu, Nkhotakota, and Mchinji).
 Payouts were based on the rainfall readings at the closest weather station to the individual in question, and premiums were lower in places where the likelihood of a bad rainfall shock was lower.
 Compared with the annual interest for the uninsured loan (27.5 percent), a farmer taking out an insured groundnut loan faced an effective interest rate ranging from 37.8 percent to 44.4 percent, depending on the area.

 All farmers in the study were administered a household survey that covered income, education, assets, income-generating activities (including detailed information on crop production and crop choice), measures of risk aversion, and knowledge about financial products such as credit and insurance.

 Loan Take-Up: Take-up was 33 percent among farmers who were offered the basic loan without insurance.
 Take up was lower, at only 17.6 percent, among farmers whose loans were insured against poor rainfall.
-A potential explanation is that farmers already were implicitly insured by the limited liability inherent in the loan contract, so that bundling a loan with formal insurance (for which an insurance premium is charged) is effectively an increase in the interest rate on the loan.
+A potential explanation is that farmers already were implicitly insured by the limited liability inherent in the loan contract, so that bundling the loan with formal insurance (and charging a premium) effectively increased the interest rate on the loan.

 It is also possible that farmers may have been uncertain about the risks associated with the hybrid seeds.
 For those in the treatment group, the fact that they were offered insurance may have served as a signal that the seeds were a risky investment.
 Lower take-up of the credit plus insurance product would then be a rational response.

-Analysis indicates that farmers who are wealthier and more educated were more likely to take up the insured loan.
-By contrast, there is no indication that farmer education, income, or wealth is related with loan take-up in the uninsured loan group.
+Wealthier and more educated farmers were more likely to take up the insured loan.
+By contrast, there was no indication that farmer education, income, or wealth was related to loan take-up in the uninsured loan group.